CognitiveProgrammer/Flutter_ToDoApp_iOS_Android/README.md

 # Flutter : Mobile Application Development - A TODO App for Android and iOS

-__Flutter__ is an SDK which is used for creating Mobile Applications where single source code is used for both Android and iOS using google's __Dart__ Programming Language.
+__Flutter__ is an mobile application development SDK from Google, which is used for creating Mobile Applications for iOS and Android using a common source using google's __Dart__ Programming Language.
 More details about this SDK is present at [flutter.io](http://www.flutter.io)

+This is a mini eBook on learning Flutter, which at the end will create a basic TODO Application

 # Flow